-Peltier temperature controller.
+Rheology and Microfluidics.
+Rheology experiments were performed in a cone-plate stress-imposed rheometer (AR 2,000; TA Instruments).
+The temperature was kept constant at 37°C by a Peltier temperature controller.
 Data were analyzed by the Rheology Advantage Data Analysis software.
-In the first type of experiments, diluted suspensions of RBCs (Ht=1%) in a PBS/BSA solution were hardened in flow by adding a 70% wt/wt solution of glutaraldehyde prepared in PBS solution (Sigma-Aldrich) and glutaraldehyde concentration was adjusted to 9\%.
-300 μ l of the resulting sample was added by capillarity to 700 μ l of the RBC dispersion during shearing to reach a final glutaraldehyde concentration of almost 3%.
-Such an amount of glutaraldehyde produces a very rapid, strong and permanent solidification.
-Indeed, recent AFM indentation measurements [35] performed on glutaraldehydetreated RBCs have yielded a Young's modulus E in the range 10-100 kPa.
-Therefore, for the maximum shear stress σ of 6 Pa reached in our experiments, the typical strain of hardened RBCs, σ/E , is expected to be within 0.05-0.005%.
+In the first type of experiments, diluted suspensions of RBCs (Ht = 1%) in a PBS/BSA solution were hardened in flow by adding a 70% wt/wt solution of glutaraldehyde prepared in PBS solution (Sigma-Aldrich) and glutaraldehyde concentration was adjusted to 9%.
+Three hundred microliters of the resulting sample was added by capillarity to 700 μ L of the RBC dispersion during shearing to reach a final glutaraldehyde concentration of almost 3%.
+Such an amount of glutaraldehyde produces a very rapid, strong, and permanent solidification.
+Indeed, recent atomic-force microscopy indentation measurements (35) performed on glutaraldehyde-treated RBCs have yielded a Young's modulus E in the range 10 to 100 kPa.
+Therefore, for the maximum shear stress σ of 6 Pa reached in our experiments, the typical strain of HRBCs, σ/E , is expected to be within 0.05 to 0.005%.
 This means that HRBCs can be considered as rigid objects in all our experiments.
-The same protocol was used to harden samples at higher hematocrits.
+The same protocol was used to harden samples at higher Hts.
 Both shearing and hardening were carried out within 2 min.
 Samples were then collected, washed, and suspended in PBS solution for microscopic examination.

-Images of stiffened cells were acquired with an inverted microscope (Olympus IX71 60x objective) equipped with a digital camera (Sony XCD-X710).
-Acquired data were analyzed in Matlab (Mathworks, version 2011a): the minimum number of cells counted and classified for each $\dot{\gamma}$ in Fig. 1B of the main manuscript and for each Ht in Fig. 3A was equal to 550 and 450, respectively.
+Images of stiffened cells were acquired with an inverted microscope (Olympus IX71 60× objective) equipped with a digital camera (Sony XCD-X710).
+Acquired data were analyzed in MATLAB (version 2011a; The MathWorks); the minimum number of cells counted and classified for each $\dot{\gamma}$ in Fig. 1B and for each Ht in Fig. 3A was equal to 550 and 450, respectively.
 Microflow observations were realized at 25°C in glass round capillaries with a diameter of 50 μ m.
-Flow rates were adjusted by a OB1 Pressure Controller

-(ElveFlow) operating up to 2 bar.
-Images were acquired at a high magnification (60x and 100x objectives) on a Nikon inverted microscope equipped with a high-speed camera Phantom Miro M320S (Vision Research) and subsequently analyzed by a custom image analysis software (ImageJ).
+Flow rates were adjusted by an OB1 pressure controller (ElveFlow) operating up to 2 bar.
+Images were acquired at a high magnification (60× and 100× objectives) on a Nikon inverted microscope equipped with a high-speed camera Phantom Miro M320S (Vision Research) and subsequently analyzed by a custom image analysis software (ImageJ).